vechain/docs/thor/Custom network.md

 1. Make sure the network has at least **two** nodes running as a authority master node
 2. Thor version ≥ [v1.0.7](https://github.com/vechain/thor/releases/tag/v1.0.7)

-### Before You Start

-Build your custom network requires understanding the mechanism of blockchain.
-Make sure you go through [thor wiki](https://github.com/vechain/thor/wiki) especially the article about [Builtin Contract](https://github.com/vechain/thor/wiki/Builtin-Contract) and [Proof of Authority](https://github.com/vechain/thor/wiki/Proof-of-Authority).
+> Build your custom network requires understanding the mechanism of blockchain.
+Make sure you go through [Builtin Contract](#built-in\contracts) and [Proof of Authority](#proof\of\authority).
 This will help you understanding the next steps.

 ## Configure Your Genesis File